I found a charge on my credit card statement from the Poverello Center that I did not initiate. Did you charge my card?

 How can I learn more about becoming a volunteer or intern?

 We simply could not operate without the hundreds of volunteers that walk through our doors each year.
-If you would like to learn how to become a regular volunteer or discuss intern possibilities please contact our Volunteer Coordinator at 532-6682
+If you would like to learn how to become a regular volunteer or discuss intern possibilities please visit our volunteer page or contact the Volunteer Coordinator at 406-532-6674.

 Do you have a food pantry program?

-The Poverello Center operates a small food pantry from 1:00-2:30pm daily (depending upon volunteer availability) to provide small amounts of supplemental food on an as available basis.
+The Poverello Center operates a small food pantry from 5:30pm – 7:00pm on Monday, Wednesday, and Friday (depending upon volunteer availability) to provide small amounts of supplemental food on an as available basis.
 The pantry frequently offers yogurt, prepared sandwiches and shelf stable foods like soup, crackers and granola bars.
 The pantry is reserved for people not staying in the facility and cannot be accessed by our current shelter guests.

 How do veterans access services?